-Writer(s): Brian Kelly/ Tyler Hubbard/ Joey Moi/ Chase Rice/ Jesse Rice (see lyrics here)
+Writer(s): Brian Kelley, Tyler Hubbard, Joey Moi, Chase Rice, Jesse Rice (see lyrics here)

 Thanks to a change in Billboard chart methodology, at the year-mark, the song can boast a year later to being the biggest country song of all-time.
 In December, the song hit #1 on the Billboard country charts, a position it had held for a whopping 17 weeks a year after its release.
 More significantly, however, are the 22 weeks it has logged on the country airplay chart, separating it from a three-way tie for songs which had spent 21 weeks at the pinnacle: Eddy Arnold’s “I’ll Hold You in My Heart Till I Can Hold You in My Arms” (1947), Hank Snow’s “I’m Moving On” (1950), and Webb Pierce’s “In the Jailhouse Now” (1955).

-With 5 million in sales, it has also snagged the title of best-selling song by a country duo in digital history WK and ranks as the third best-selling country song in digital history behind Lady Antebellum’s “Need You Now” and Taylor Swift’s “Love Story.”
-BB A remix featuring rapper Nelly has also kept the song in the pop limelight, where the song took longer than any other song in the 55-year history of the Billboard Hot 100 to reach the top 5 (although the record was soon broken by the 43 weeks Imagine Dragon’s “Radioactive” took to do the same).
+With 5 million in sales, it also snagged the title of best-selling song by a country duo in digital history WK and ranks as the third best-selling country song in digital history behind Lady Antebellum’s “Need You Now” and Taylor Swift’s “Love Story.”
+BB Since then, it has been certified at 11 million by the RIAA.
+A remix featuring rapper Nelly has also kept the song in the pop limelight, where the song took longer than any other song in the 55-year history of the Billboard Hot 100 to reach the top 5 (although the record was soon broken by the 43 weeks Imagine Dragon’s “Radioactive” took to do the same).

 Roughstock’s Matt Bjorke called it “a feel-good song from a band that likes to have a good time.”
 WK Billy Dukes of Taste of Country said of the duo that “their formal training shows in the tight execution of this lyric-heavy summer song.”
 WK Finally, Liv Carter of Urban Country News said it was a “disposable, yet enjoyable, country summer song which will not only enjoy a healthy chart run, but find itself on radio playlists for many more summers.”
 WK